alessandrop76/android-start/README.md

 # android-start
-Start course of Android by Google
+Starter course of Android by Google